Kahani Howrah Rajdhani Ki!

+If you want to about Howrah Rajdhani Express then you’re on a right palace.
 Rajdhani trains are fast passenger trains connecting various cities to the New Delhi area (the capital; “Rajdhani” means a capital city in Hindi).
 They are generally given operational priority as they are “prestige” trains.
 The early Rajdhanis all had AC chair-car accommodations; however, now they all have AC sleeper accommodations.

 One peculiar feature of the Rajdhanis used to be that ticketing could only be done from the starting station or to the terminating station; it was not possible to buy a ticket for a journey between two intermediate points.
 However this rule no longer holds now.

-The first Rajdhani was introduced between Howrah and New Delhi on March 1, 1969.
+The first Howrah Rajdhani was introduced between Howrah and New Delhi on March 1, 1969.
 The first return journey from New Delhi was March 3.
 The booked speed for the route was 115 km/h and the maximum permissible speed was 120 km/h.
 (At the time, the only train allowed this speed.)
 Later it ran 5 days a week, and also had a mid-train generator car.
 Still later it became a daily train, with two runs (Tuesday and Friday) going via Patna.

-Initially, the Rajdhani covered the 1441km route in 17 hours and 20 minutes but this was later speeded up to 16 hours 35 minutes (from Delhi) and 16 hours 55 minutes (return).
+Initially, the Howrah Rajdhani covered the 1441km route in 17 hours and 20 minutes but this was later speeded up to 16 hours 35 minutes (from Delhi) and 16 hours 55 minutes (return).
 The New Delhi – Kanpur time was 268 minutes, and the Mughalsarai to Dhanbad time was 240 minutes, which compare very favourably with the timings of fast trains today!

 The ticket issued for the journey was Rs.
 280 for AC sleeper and Rs.
 90 for AC Chair car.
 The train offered a true express service between New Delhi and Howrah with no booking of passengers for any station enroute.
 It ran on the Grand Chord with intermediate halts were restricted to Kanpur Central, Mughalsarai and Gomoh, for service requirements like refilling of overhead water tanks and replenishing of catering stores.